Jane G. Hallstead, RN, MSN

 Patient Education Coordinator/Diabetes Educator

-A tireless advocate for people with diabetes, Jane believes that when given the right tools, people can take control of the disease and live their lives to the fullest.
-She shares this message with patients on a one-on-one basis, as well as in her role as facilitator of Thompson Health’s monthly Diabetes Support Group, which meets the third Wednesday of every month.
+A tireless advocate for people with diabetes, Jane believes that when given the right tools and support, people can take control of the disease and live their lives to the fullest.
+Jane facilitates a monthly diabetes support group, which meets every third Wednesday of the month.

 Linda M. Rowsick, RD, CD-N